On behalf of The Law Office of Gustavo E. Frances, P.A.

 In a recent Florida case, the president of the North Brevard NAACP was charged with felony domestic battery with strangulation after a fight with his wife.
 In this case, the man was accused of choking his wife early last month.
 Following the argument, he was arrested and charged.
 However, all of the charges have since been dropped.

-In this case, the man’s wife has asked the prosecutors to not go ahead with prosecution.
+In this case, the man’s wife has asked the prosecutors to not go ahead with the prosecution.
 In fact, it appears that the two have reconciled.
-Furthermore, the court has lifted other restrictions on the man which have allowed him to return to his family home and see his wife.
+Furthermore, the court has lifted other restrictions on the man which has allowed him to return to his family home and see his wife.

 In some cases, like this one, after emotions have settled people decide that there is no need for criminal charges or a court’s involvement.
 In these cases, a motion can be brought on behalf of the defendant to ask for charges to be dropped and to allow people to resume normal life.
 In these cases, people can avoid punishment if they are handled correctly.

 Florida Today, “Papers signed to drop charges against Brevard NAACP president,” Scott Gunneron, June 26, 2013